 MRI - Magnetic Resonance Imaging

-Magnetic resonance imaging (MRI) is a painless, non-invasive diagnostic imaging technology that uses a strong magnetic field and radio frequency (RF) waves to produce images.
+MRI is a non-invasive diagnostic imaging technology that uses a strong magnetic field and radio frequency (RF) waves to produce images.
 The scanner creates a magnetic field and sends RF pulses through the body tissues.
 The tissue response is then measured and an image is created from this information.
 During the scan loud noises up to approximately 115 dB can be produced, therefore patients must wear ear plugs or a head set to protect their hearing.

 MRI scans can provide information about the brain, spine, joints, organs and vessels.
 MRI can also illustrate differences in tissues that may not be visible with other imaging modalities.
 Some MR examinations require an injection of Gadolinium to visualize structures more clearly.
-Gadolinium has a paramagnetic property that makes it appear bright within a magnetic field.
+Gadolinium has a property that makes it appear bright within a magnetic field.
 The Ross Memorial Hospital Diagnostic Imaging Department is equipped with an open-bore MRI, which means the inner diameter of the machine is wider than most units.
 This enables RMH to accommodate patients with special needs and conditions in a more comfortable setting.